Interaction of Ultra Relativistic e- e+ Fireball Beam with Plasma

 In Fig.~\ref{fig:parameter}, we present the evolution with propagation distance in the plasma of the total normalized energy in the B-field, $\epsilon_B$ for different beam/plasma parameters, illustrating the exponential growth and saturation within the 10 cm range.
 The growth rates ($\Gamma_\mathrm{std}/\omega_{\mathrm{pe}}\simeq 2.0 \times 10^{-3}$, $\Gamma_\mathrm{hot}/\omega_{\mathrm{pe}}\simeq 1.7 \times 10^{-3}$, $\Gamma_\mathrm{high}/\omega_{\mathrm{pe}}\simeq 2.3 \times 10^{-3}$) are within the range predicted for this configuration for the purely transverse CFI ($\Gamma_{\mathrm{max}}/\omega_{\mathrm{pe}} \simeq \sqrt 2 \beta_0/\sqrt{\gamma_0}[1+\beta_{\mathrm{th}}]$, with $\beta_{\mathrm{th}}=v_{\mathrm{th}}/c$ the particle thermal rms spread of velocity \cite{silva03}).
 A more detailed analysis reveals, however, that for higher plasma densities (keeping the beam density fixed) the growth rate is higher, but the saturated level of the B-field is lower.
 The former is an indication of the spatial-temporal character of the instability in this configuration, while the latter is an evidence for the different saturation mechanisms involved when the mixed mode/tilted filamention is dominant \cite{bretsilva}.

-The finite transverse dimension of the beam (not its length) determines: (i) the longest wavenumber that can be excited, (ii) the typical noise source for the instability.
-Since the beam is quite cold, for wavenumbers such that $k\le c/\omega_{pe}$ the growth rate is already close to its maximum value.
-The finite length of the beam impacts the two-stream mode (or in the more general form of the filamentation instability) the oblique mode.
+The finite transverse dimension of the beam determines (i) the longest wavenumber that can be excited, and (ii) the typical noise source for the instability.
+Since the beam is cold, the growth rate is already close to its maximum value for wavenumbers such that $k\le c/\omega_{pe}$.
+On the other hand, the finite length of the beam impacts the two-stream mode (or in the more general form of the filamentation instability, the oblique mode) \cite{Shukla2018}.
 However, there is no theory for the excitation of these modes for finite-length finite-width modes, and thus this work motivates further theoretical developments of a spatio-temporal theory for the {\em fireball beam} since it does not exist \cite{silva2009}.
 The spatial-temporal theory for the two-stream instability \cite{jonesevans} predicts that an E-field perturbation excited at the vacuum/plasma interface ($x=0$ and $t=0$) will grow with $\propto \exp[i \omega_{\mathrm{pe}} \psi] \exp [(3 \sqrt{3}/4) (\psi x^2 n_e / n)^{1/3} \omega_{\mathrm{pe}}/\gamma ]$ where $\psi =t-z/v_b$ is the distance to the head of the beam.
 In the beam region, for the same distance in the laboratory and assuming the same initial perturbation in the longitudinal E-field, the amplified field in the standard case is approximately twice the amplified field in the high plasma density case.
 This is consistent with what we observe in the simulations, namely the fact that the mixed mode has clearly developed more strongly in the high density scenario.
 The coupling of the excited longitudinal field with the transverse field leads to the excitation of the mixed mode \cite{bretsilva}, as clearly seen in the high density case (Fig. \ref{fig:parameter}): the filaments are tilted, which indicates that the particles can detrap more easily, leading to a lower current and thus to a lower saturated B-field.